 }

-After migrating to HTTPS, update your XML sitemap to reflect the new URLs.
-Submit the updated sitemap to search engines like Google and Bing through their respective webmaster tools.
+After migrating to HTTPS, update your sitemap and robots.txt file to reflect the new URLs.
+Submit the updated sitemap to search engines like Google and Bing to help them index your secure pages faster.

-Before announcing the migration, thoroughly test your website to ensure everything is working correctly.
-Check for:
+Once your migration is complete, thoroughly test your website to ensure everything is working as expected.
+Here’s what to check: